 - Don’t click login links, and don’t send links.
 Instead, open a new tab and type in the address of the website, then navigate from there to the page you’re interested in.
 Further, don’t send links.
-If your team can get out of the habit of sending any links through insecure email, you can ward off most phishing attacks because any link will be suspicious.
+If your team can get out of the habit of sending any links through email, you can ward off most phishing attacks because any link will be suspicious.

 - Use a unique password on every website.
 This is for damage control.
 A unique password means that if you do get phished, the password you lost can only compromise that account.
 Password managers can make this easier.

-- Protect your personal accounts the way you protect your campaign accounts.
+- Protect your personal accounts the way you protect your campaign or work accounts.
 If you are a candidate or working for a campaign, your personal accounts are valuable assets, and should be protected.
 Luckily, the methods for securing your personal accounts are the same as they are for securing your campaign accounts: enable 2FA, use a password manager and follow the recommendations above to avoid phishing.